aurixinino/aurixocd/AURIX_DEBUG_3/README.md

 Download the sources and compile it by MS Visual Studio 2012 professional or higher.
 Or, just download the ZIP including the "AurixDebugger.exe" (in the Release directory).
 You will experience a basic On Chip Debugger DOS application (command line only) for AURIX.
 Before please ansure to have DAS installed in your PC (see below).

 <h4>Syntax</h4>
  * From DOS consolle or Window explorer start AurixDebugger.exe without options.
 The debugger interactive interface will be started.
-See: https://github.com/aurixinino/aurixocd/wiki/Tool-Interactive-User-Interface
+See: https://github.com/aurixinino/aurixocd/wiki/Tool-Interactive-User-Interface <br>
  * From DOS consolle start AurixDebugger.exe -help.
 The debugger command line interface help starts.
 See: https://github.com/aurixinino/aurixocd/wiki/Command-Line-Interface

 <h4>Documentation</h4>